Where to Install Solar Panels

 The primary drawback of installing solar panels on the ground is that they take up space on your property.
 If you go this route, consider where they’ll be least in the way.
 For example, some people choose to install solar panels in their front yard rather than the back so that they don’t eat into activity space.
 This is also a great option if you want to show your panels off, since they’ll be visible from the street.

-[Related: Uninstalling and Reinstalling Solar Panels]
+[Related: Guide to Ground-Mounted Solar Panels]

 Installing Solar Panels on a South-Facing Wall